vantt/php-opentracing/README.md

 $scope->close();
 ```

-When using the `Tracer::startActiveSpan` function the underlying tracer uses an
+When using the `TracerInterface::startActiveSpan` function the underlying tracer uses an
 abstraction called scope manager to keep track of the currently active span.

 Starting an active span will always use the currently active span as a parent.